 ## Deliberate Imperfections

-- "I don't know why I..." as a phrase recurring 2-3x per book
+- "I do not know why I..." as a phrase that occurs 2-3x per book

-- Em-dashes (β) common for thought breaks
+- Em-dashes (β) often for thought breaks

 - Single-sentence paragraphs to close scenes, always 6-10 words